 1. Jelawang Pipe Resort and Extreme Park

-With dedicated and certified guides, the resort also cater to activities outside of the resort area such as caving at Gua Ikan Complex and water-tubing at Sungai Kenerong.
+The resort also caters to activities outside of the resort area with dedicated and certified guides; such as caving at Gua Ikan Complex and water-tubing at Sungai Kenerong.

 Contact: +6 014 832 4363